martinvirtel/picturalliance.py/README.md

   - The `/search` endpoint parameters `startDate`, `date`, `endDate` do not work with `GET`. `POST` works.

-  - Some values of `endDate` and `startDate` raise a HTTP Error Code 400.
-This seems to be the case for all dates between the 10th of October, November, December and the end of those months, for any year that I tested between 1980 and 2017.
-For example `--endDate=2010-12-10` fails, but `--endDate=2010-12-09` works.
+  - Some values of `--date`, `--endDate` and `--startDate` do not work from the command line (but they work using the library).
+This is an unexpected behaviour of fire, the python library used to parse the command line parameters.
+I've filed an [issue](https://github.com/google/python-fire/issues/102) with them for this, maybe they want to change it.
+This affects every date that can be read as an arithmetics expression.
+"2018-10-10" will yield 1998, since 1998 is 2018 minus 10 minus 10.
+So for example `--endDate=2010-12-10` fails, but `--endDate=2010-12-09` works.

 [pdf]:https://drive.google.com/file/d/0B-BhWVdbxEELNFlIRnkxaFhvblk/view